 The kiosk proved an instant success, drawing Shackburger fans into the park for lunch and for dinner, on weekends and even on rainy days.
 Describing its fare, one reviewer called Shake Shack “the Dom Perignon of hot dog stands.”

 When Meyer decided to open a second Shack on Columbus Avenue in Manhattan’s Upper West Side in 2006, the challenge was translating a design originally intended as an architectural intervention in an urban park to a less distinctive venue.
 The environmental graphics became the key for creating a consistent experience.

 With future expansion in mind, Meyer asked Pentagram to design a new iteration of the Shack identity that looked more like “fast-food retail” but still maintained a clean, modern aesthetic.
 The designers developed a system of curvy, neon-like icons of menu items, accompanied by script type set in Galaxie Cassiopeia.
 The team also designed a format for the menu boards, which serve as the graphic focus in all of the restaurant interiors.
 Futura is used as the secondary typeface.
 Meyer’s in-house team has applied the identity to swag like t-shirts, hats and watches, helping to build the restaurant’s cult-like following.

-Whether in Moscow, Miami, London or Kuwait City, the identity communicates the Shack spirit and helps tie together a brand that has become shorthand for the growing category of upscale, fast-casual dining.
+Whether in Tokyo, Miami, London or Doha, the identity communicates the Shack spirit and helps tie together a brand that has become shorthand for the growing category of upscale, fast-casual dining.